 What is the second most plentiful material on your sailboat, more than wood, aluminum, stainless steel, and wire?
 Canvas.
 Stack up all of the cushion covers, sails (sailcloth is just fancy canvas), covers, and bags and it makes a big pile.
 It’s good sense to know how to make and repair the canvas parts of your sailboat.
 And many of those parts help to protect and preserve the other parts.

 Making canvas projects can be fun too.
 The results and gratification come quicker than with other materials like wood and metal.
 There’s no grinding, sanding, or painting needed.
-Just layout, cut, sew, and you’re done!
-Canvas projects are particularly well suited to working on together with a partner like your spouse.
-Sharing the skills, work, and pride in the final product strengthens your partnership.
+Just lay out, cut, sew, and you’re done!
+Canvas projects are particularly well suited to working on together with a partner like your spouse, child, or grandchild.
+Sharing the skills, work, and pride in the final product strengthens your relationship.

 It’s easy to guess what is the most plentiful material on a sailboat, fiberglass.
 The condition of a boat’s topsides and bottom sides tells a lot about its overall maintenance and its owner.
 Even an older sailboat with stained and spider-cracked gelcoat can look really nice with a good buff and wax job.
 But if it’s chalky, gouged, and dirty, no amount of sparkling stainless steel or glowing brightwork will hide it.